What's the deal with... Cyberpunk 2077?

 What type of game is Cyberpunk 2077?

 Cyberpunk 2077 has been described as an open world RPG.
 Originally, CD Projekt Red touted the game as having “seamless multiplayer” elements, but more recently the studio has played down the multiplayer component, indicating that the game will be single-player only, at the very least for the launch period.
 CDPR have stated that the game will be purchased with a one-time fee and won't include "micro-payments or hidden things, just as it was for The Witcher 3."
 The E3 trailer reaffirms this, with the hidden Q and A reading "Microtransactions?
 In a single player role-playing game?
 Are you nuts?"

 .@PrettyBadTweets Worry not.
 When thinking CP2077, think nothing less than TW3 — huge single player, open world, story-driven RPG.
 No hidden catch, you get what you pay for — no bullshit, just honest gaming like with Wild Hunt.
 We leave greed to others.— CD PROJEKT RED (@CDPROJEKTRED) November 19, 2017

-The game itself is based on a tabletop, pen and paper RPG called Cyberpunk – and its more popular second edition, Cyberpunk 2020.
+We've still yet to see any gameplay, but the world is based on a tabletop, pen and paper RPG called Cyberpunk – and its more popular second edition, Cyberpunk 2020.
 The game functioned much like you’d expect any dystopian technofuturistic take on role-playing, with skills that stem from cybernetic upgrades and a world full of megacorporations.
 The combat emphasised realistic lethality, so single bullet wounds could actually kill in some circumstances, we’re not sure if the video game version will be quite as unforgiving.